And we welcome you from deep in the heart of Texas today.

 Good.

-I was calling in today because uh, you know, I just wonder 30 or 40 years from now, if we're gonna have be having a conversation about what happened to the white American males in this country in the 70s and 80s when reverse discrimination was put upon the white race, mainly white males, strictly to meet quotas for the black people.
+I was calling in today because, you know, I just wonder 30 or 40 years from now if we're going to be having a conversation about what happened to the white American males in this country in the 70s and 80s when reverse discrimination was put upon the white race, mainly white males, strictly to meet quotas for the black people.

-I worked ten years for a major corporation and was told I couldn't be promoted or transferred strictly because I was a white American male.
+I worked 10 years for a major corporation and was told I couldn't be promoted or transferred strictly because I was a white American male.

-Um, if you were a woman, if you were black, if you're a cube, anything but a white American male, you could get a transfer.
+One of the store managers told me right up front, if you were a woman, if you were black, if you were anything but a white American male, you could get a transfer.

 I was trying to get out of Miami.